ctrliq/ascender-install/README.md

 platform-specific config file templates in the respective Kubernetes platform install instructions directory.

-Additionally, there is an executable script in this directory called [config_vars.sh](./config_vars.sh) that will generate a config file based on user input.
+Additionally, there is an executable script in this directory called [config_vars.sh](./config_vars.sh) that will generate a config file based on user input, named `custom.config.yml`. `custon.config.yml` is listed in .gitignore, and as such is the suggested/preferred method of setting your install variables.

+The Ascender Install script also uses the Ansible inventory file, [inventory](./inventory), located in the top level directory of this repository.

+For both the config file and inventory files, you will find templates for each Kubernetes distribution in its corresponding directory in [ascender-install-instructions](./ascender-install-instructions/).
+You can use these templates as guides for how `custom.config.ml` and `inventory` should look for your particular install.

 The [**Uninstall**](#uninstall) section of this tutorial references two of the variables that need to be set: